jeffday/dayzserver/README.md

-**DISCLAIMER**: if anyone besides me ever tries to use these, be forewarned: all this shit is highly tuned for singleplayer PvE. cfgrandompresets.xml in particular - nearly all military and police zombies spawn with armor and helmets
+**DISCLAIMER**: if anyone besides me ever tries to use these, be forewarned: all this shit is highly tuned for singleplayer PvE. cfgrandompresets.xml in particular - nearly all military and police zombies spawn with armor and helmets. heavy military zombies can spawn with MMG MK V armor and armored helmets.

 random customizations i've made to my dayz server including: